Northern Circuit Route – The Quietest Route to the Summit of Kilimanjaro

 The route initially ascends to Lava Tower, but then gradually descends to Rongai Cave.
 This provides good time to acclimatise for the summit push.

-Northern Circuit Route Variations
+Kilimanjaro Northern Circuit Route FAQ

+On average, the cost of a standard Northern circuit hike on Kilimanjaro is about $2500.
 The costs of trekking on the Northern Circuit Route will vary based on a few factors, such as what season you choose to hike, whether you choose the eight-day or nine-day option, or whether you choose to use a Western guiding company or communicate directly with a local guiding company.
-Here are the major costs to consider when planning to undertake the Northern Circuit:

 1. Visa, Vaccinations, Insurance etc: ~$300-$500